yw808/Norm/NormEmergence/README.md

 1. Open "https://github.com/yw808/norm".
 2. Click the "Code" button (upper right corner of the folder "NormEmergence"), and then click "Download ZIP".
-3. Extract files in the zip file.
+3. Extract files in the zip.

 Usage: 1) Use the panel to configure parameters and see statistics; 2) Use mouse drag and wheel to scroll and zoom in/out.